giorbismiguel/shop_online/README.md

 ### Simple Shop Online

-So let's say there are 4 products in an online shop, an apple is 0.3$, a beer is 2$, water is 1$ each bottle and cheese is 3.74$ each kg.
+There are 4 products in an online shop, an apple is 0.3$, a beer is 2$, water is 1$ each bottle and cheese is 3.74$ each kg.
 They have been stored in Mysql DB

-Create a simple interface where:
+Simple interface where:
 - I can add/remove products to my virtual shopping cart in any quantities
 - I can see my current cart status
 - I have to choose a shipping option between 'pick up' (USD 0) and 'UPS' (USD 5).
 No option is chosen by default, so if I don't choose one and click on “Pay”, the interface asks me to select one.